-While undertaking the present study it became evident there is very little known about female undergraduates and their views on entrepreneurship.
-Therefore, there is a need to gain more knowledge about the young educated women and thier views on entrepreneurship.
-It would also be of interest to do a comparative study of higher-level institutions across the different private and public universities, in order to see if there is any difference in attitude of the female undergraduate towards entrepreneurship depending on where the respondents are types of university situated.
-This would add more information to a seriously under researched topic by gaining an overall picture of the female undergraduate attitudes towards and perceptions of entrepreneurship.

-However, different female undergraduate students have different attitudes towards self employment because of many different factors influence women perception to start their own small business.
+While undertaking the present study it became evident there is very little known about female undergraduates 158 and their views on entrepreneurship.
+Therefore, there is a need to gain more knowledge about the young educated 159 women and their views on entrepreneurship.
+It would also be of interest to do a comparative study of higher-160 level institutions across the different private and public universities, in order to see if there is any difference in 161 perception of the female undergraduate towards entrepreneurship depending on where the respondents are types 162 of university situated.
+This would add more information to a seriously under researched topic by gaining an overall 163 picture of the female undergraduate perceptions of entrepreneurship.
+However, different female undergraduate 164 students have different perception of self-employment because of many different factors influence women to start 165 their own small business.
+166

-Families play an important role in female entrepreneurship; this study reveal half of family female students discourage to start their own business while some parents encourages them as they start their own business.

-Both female students in public Universities and private university college would like more entrepreneurial education/knowledge and were expressed the intention as they need entrepreneurial education to start a business.
-Majority of female students in both public Universities and private university college were expressed their intention as they need entrepreneurial education to start a business Minority of students expressed their immediate intentions after the completion of their degree course as they want to start their own business.
-While majority of them were want to continue further with their education, want to work with in a company and obtain a professional qualification and want work within a large company.
+Families play an important role in female entrepreneurship; this study reveal half of family female students 167 discourage to start their own business while some parents encourages them as they start their own business.
+168 Both female students in public Universities and private university college would like more entrepreneurial 169 education/knowledge and were expressed the intention as they need entrepreneurial education to start a business.
+170 Majority of female students in both public Universities and private university college were expressed their intention 171 as they need entrepreneurial education to start a business.
+Minority of students expressed their immediate 172 intentions after the completion of their degree course as they want to start their own business.
+While majority 173 of them were want to continue further with their education, want to work with in a company and obtain a 174 professional qualification and want work within a large company.
+175 develop strong self-employment perception.
+The motive for becoming an entrepreneur is not a clear cut situation but is rather a complex set of mixture of different factors.

 As this finding present that the student who expressed their wish to start their own small business in public Universities are no more different from female students those private Universities College want to start their own small business.
-Students with a strong favorable attitude toward self-employment would be more likely to develop strong self-employment perception.
-The motives for becoming an entrepreneur is not a clear cut situation but is rather a complex set of mixture of different factors 1
+Students with a strong favorable attitude toward self-employment would be more likely to